 I already use a moisturizer!
 Why add a serum?

-I don’t believe in adding more products to your skin care routine then needed, so you might be wondering why I’ve added serums to my line!
+I don’t believe in adding more products to your skin care routine than needed, so you might be wondering why I’ve added serums to my line!

 First off, I use them all the time!
 Why?
-Because serums are liquid tonics that are packed with vitamins, anti-oxidants and natural ingredients that contain active properties that target specific concerns.
-So if there’s something specific you want to work on, serums are an easy way to add some extra oomph to your routine!
+Because serums are liquid tonics that are packed with vitamins, anti-oxidants and ingredients that contain active properties that target specific concerns.
+If there’s something specific you want to work on, serums are an easy way to add some extra oomph to your routine!

 Secondly, serums are formulated to penetrate deep into your skin so they can heal and target specific concerns.
-They are able to penetrate deeper than moisturizers and can help restore skin to a balanced state (and isn’t that the point?).
+They are able to penetrate deeper than moisturizers and can help restore skin to a balanced state.
 Plus, they are non-comedogenic, so no need to worry about clogged pores or a greasy residue.

-- Apply your BOP serum after applying your mist (if you’re using one), and before your moisturizer.
+- Apply the serum after applying your mist (if you’re using one) or hydrator, and before your moisturizer.
 While moisturizers help lock serums into your skin, serums help lock mists into your skin!
 You don’t have to wait for the mist to fully absorb before applying your serum.
 But you should wait a few minutes between applying your serum and moisturizer.

 - Apply any time after you wash your face (hands, or other affected area).